 What is Stress Awareness Week?

 This is a week dedicated to raising awareness about stress and its impact on our mental health.
-This year, stress awareness week will run in the second week of November (7th – 11th) and will have a particular focus on emotional management due to the heightened issues of stress that live on since the pandemic (according to the International Stress Management Association).
+This year, stress awareness week will run in the first week of November, starting on the 1st and will have a particular focus on emotional management due to the heightened issues of stress that live on since the pandemic (according to the International Stress Management Association).

 Types of stress students may face